 - View attendance details showing which students were late for class, left class early, or were only observing the class that day.
 Identify any patterns and address the situation by sending an email directly from the report results.

-The Student Attendance Report can be found at Find Reports (menu) > Families/Students section (left menu) > Students (tab) and the Classes/Enrollment section (Attendance tab) of the Reports menu.
+The Student Attendance Report can be found under the Student (menu) > Student Reports or Find Reports (menu) > Families/Students section (left menu) > Students (tab) and the Classes/Enrollment section (Attendance tab) of the Reports menu.
 Note: Only students who are enrolled in the class will appear in the report.

 Save this as a frequently used report!
 Click the heart (icon)next to a report name, the heart will change to redand the report will be listed under the Reports (menu) > My Reports for quick and easy access!